Last updated on July 5th, 2022 at 02:42 pm

-On International Women’s Day, which is today, March 8th, I am reminded how grateful I am to be a woman, and how grateful I am for the women who came before me who made it possible for me to vote, earn a decent wage, start my own business, live independently, and choose how to live my life, by paving the way.
+On International Women’s Day, I am reminded of how grateful I am to be a woman, and how grateful I am for the women who came before me who made it possible for me to vote, earn a decent wage, start my own business, live independently, and choose how to live my life, by paving the way.

 And it also raises the question: how can I contribute in my lifetime to continuing to advance the status of women in the world, and how can I as a woman best contribute to “saving the world?”

 One of my life’s missions, as I currently define it, is to inspire and empower women to live their happiest, most fulfilling lives.
 For me, living a satisfying life includes finding ways to give back to society, and to leave this earth a little bit of a better place because I lived.

 I dream of someday starting a foundation to help women around the world receive a good education and to help promote women’s rights globally.
 I understand how fortunate I am to be well-educated, to live in a free country, to have the right to vote, and to be able to live autonomously.

 And most importantly, I am in the privileged position of getting to choose what my future and my role in society will be.
 There are very few career tracks anymore in which there is a true “glass ceiling,” although women do still on average earn less than their male peers.

 The question for me is, right here, right now, from where I am, how can I make the biggest difference?
 Where am I called to be and serve in the world?